DMVis/DMVis/documentation/utils/Events.md

 ### Event Properties

-- elementName: `string` - This is the parameter that is passed to the `Draggable` wrapper, which is used for identifying which component is being dragged.
+- `elementName`: _`string`_ - This is the parameter that is passed to the `Draggable` wrapper, which is used for identifying which component is being dragged.
-- movementX: `number` - The number of pixels that the mouse moved in the horizontal direction.
+- `movementX`: _`number`_ - The number of pixels that the mouse moved in the horizontal direction.
-- movementY `number` - The number of pixels that the mouse moved in the vertical direction.
+- `movementY` _`number`_ - The number of pixels that the mouse moved in the vertical direction.

 ## dragStop